 What are the differences between natural and synthetic caffeine?

 Unlike synthetic caffeine, natural caffeine does not exist in isolation.
 It comes with a range of other beneficial phytonutrients including antioxidant, anti-inflammatory and anti-cancer compounds, as well as various protective amino acids, vitamins, and minerals.
 Coffee, tea, guarana, and cacao are all particularly rich sources of beneficial phytonutrients and their regular consumption is associated with myriad short and long-term health benefits.
 Synthetic caffeine is stripped of these additional benefits.

 New breed of energy drink with natural caffeine.

 There is now a way to get the full benefits of natural caffeine in an energy drink.
-Products such as McNab’s SuperCharge and Tenzing supply naturally occurring caffeine in the form of green coffee, green tea and guarana extracts in order to preserve the full plant benefits, while still delivering a powerful mental and physical energy boost.
+Products such as McNab’s SuperCharge supply naturally occurring caffeine in the form of green coffee, green tea and guarana extracts in order to preserve the full plant benefits, while still delivering a powerful mental and physical energy boost.